mariaseid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that display a confused smiley
+Write a script that displays a confused smiley